 Because it’s a familiar scenario for Alan Joyce the Chief Executive Officer of Qantas.
 Today, 17th February, he gave a presentation on the Qantas company results and the plan to buy more aircraft for the fleet.

 For anyone who isn’t Dutch or German pronouncing Fokker could be a challenge.
-And that meant that his announcement of the purchase of 10 Fokker 100 airplanes would be a pronunciation challenge.
+And that meant that his announcement of the purchase of 10 Fokker 100 aeroplanes would be a pronunciation challenge.
 He’s mindful of his pronunciation when presenting.
 Not least because of some unfair reporting of his Rolls Royce engine presentation last year.
+Very unfair.

 But on this occasion he rose to the challenge as a presenter.
 Throughout his presentation he referred to the “F100” instead of the “Fokker 100“.
-The accompanying notes to his presentation spelled out the details.
+The accompanying notes to his CEO’s presentation spelled out the details for everyone.

 Now, can anyone still recall the notorious story about WWII fighter ace Douglas Bader recounting his Fokker anecdote at the British girls school…?

 You can read a whole range of presentation skills tips with our regular posts, skills podcasts and presentation videos.
 And with more than a hundred tips for you to choose from, there’s surely something for every presentation occasion.
 And, when you want to give your own presentation skills an extra boost, you can always join a training course.
 Or, we can organise a one to one coaching session for you.
 Or, perhaps a corporate training course for your whole team.
 So, it’s your choice.
 Please, then, don’t hesitate to get in touch when the time is right.

 [thrive_custom_phone phone_text=”Please Call” mobile_phone_text=”Please Call” phone_no=”01344 859823″ color=”blue”]